karlnicholas/business-application/readme.md

 The point of the business process in this case is to both coordinate the various users and to obtain data from them.
 The bigger question this tutorial answers is about a business process creating informationn for an enterprise.
 A basic business process is about coordinating users but in the information age users are operating on digital data and not paper documents. jBPM use cases should be expanded to address this reality.

-Here is the client code that was written for both the custom API and the server REST api:
+Here is the client code that was written for both the custom API and jBPM client library:

 	@SpringBootApplication
 	public class Application implements CommandLineRunner  {